-Applications for admission to the Graduate Program in Molecular Genetics and Microbiology for fall 2021 are now being accepted and should be submitted no later than January 15, 2021.
+Applications for admission to the Graduate Program in Microbiology and Immunology for Fall 2022 are now being accepted and should be submitted no later than January 15, 2022.
 The Admissions Committee reviews applications and makes offers of admission on a rolling basis until the incoming class is full so it is an advantage to apply early.
-Applicants who submit their applications by December 15, 2020 will be considered for nomination for campus-wide graduate student fellowships (note that all graduate students in the Program receive a stipend and full tuition scholarship).
+Applicants who submit their applications by December 15, 2021 will be considered for nomination for campus-wide graduate student fellowships (note that all graduate students in the Program receive a stipend and full tuition scholarship).
 Please note that the Program does not offer admission in the Spring semester.

 Additional Information About the Application: